Snapshot of MediumFBA for a five strain bacterial model system with application to cystic fibrosis airway infections.

 Flux balance analysis (FBA) requires a priori specification of an in silico medium containing all essential nutrients required for growth.
-Development of in silico growth media is highly strain dependent and becomes increasingly difficult as additional strains are incorporated.
+Development of in silico growth medium is highly strain dependent and becomes increasingly difficult as additional strains are incorporated.
 Practitioners often find the medium definition problem for novel microbes and synthetic microbial communities to be a time consuming and frustrating task.

 MediumFBA has the following requirements: